Arizona Wildcats: Swimming

 The women's and men's swimming & diving team won their first national championships in 2008.

 In 2014–2015, women's team member Margo Geer was named the Pac-12 Conference Woman of the Year for the 2014–15 academic year.

 Synchronized swimming

 The synchronized swimming team won three championships in 1980, 1981, and 1984, in the Association of Intercollegiate Athletics for Women.

 Triathlon

-The triathlon team debuted in 2023 and captured a national championship in 2024.
+The women's triathlon team debuted in 2023 and captured a national championship in 2024, and 2025, in USA Triathlon.
+The official NCAA Women's Triathlon championship is expected to be held by 2027.

 Notable non-varsity teams

-Arizona has three sports in its "Cactus Tier", an elevated level of intercollegiate club competition: ice hockey, lacrosse, and rugby.

 Men's ice hockey

 The men's ice hockey team was established in 1979 by head coach and general manager Leo Golembiewski as a Division-1 non-varsity hockey team, the team was originally known as the Arizona IceCats.
 The team was one of the founding programs of the American Collegiate Hockey Association (ACHA) in 1991; and competes as an independent program at the ACHA Division I level.

 The team has played at the 7,000-seat Tucson Convention Center, affectionately known as "The Madhouse on Main Street," since the 1980–81 season and are consistently one of the university's top draws with an average attendance of 3,000 fans per game.

 Coach Golembiewski retired after 32 seasons as coach and general manager of the team at the conclusion of the 2010–2011 season.
 Golembiewski compiled a record of 634–217–23, in addition the IceCats won a National Tournament in 1985 and appeared in the National Tournament twenty-one straight seasons prior to 2004, including in eight Final Fours ('84, '86, '87, '88, '91, '93, '94, '97).

 The program was reorganized in 2011 under new head coach Sean Hogan.
 The team changed its name to the university's official 'Wildcats' name and changed the managerial structure in the whole organization.
 The new Wildcat hockey team is organized under the auspices of the Campus Recreation Department and began receiving increased financial backing from the university, which they have never had in their history under former head coach and general manager Leo Golembiewski.

 For the majority of the program's existence, the ice hockey team has competed independent of a conference.
 The IceCats were originally part of the Intercollegiate Pacific Conference, and later Pacific Hockey Conference, from 1980 until the formation of the ACHA in 1991.
 Beginning in the 2013–14 season, the team will join the newly formed Western Collegiate Hockey League (WCHL).
 The new conference will be made of six member teams, including rival Arizona State.

 The Wildcats won the 2018–2019 WCHL Championship.